-This measure highlights DLLs' increasing understanding of and responses to literacy activities in English.
-As English reading abilities are critical to all school success, and many DLLs enter kindergarten with low English literacy skills, it is imperative that we articulate and understand the progression of early literacy skills in English for DLLs.
+This measure highlights DLLs' increasing understanding of and responses to literacy activities, first in the home language and then in English.
+Because English reading abilities are critical to all school success, and many DLLs enter kindergarten with low English literacy skills, it is imperative that we articulate and understand the progression of early literacy skills in English for DLLs.
+Book-reading skills developed through literacy experiences in the home language contribute to the development of early literacy skills in English.
 Understanding and responding to literacy activities conducted in English are clearly related to the DLL child's receptive and expressive English language abilities (Dressler & Kamil, 2006).
 The stronger a DLL child's oral language abilities in English, the better he or she will understand and engage in early literacy activities such as describing the sequence of events in an English story.
 The child's growth in understanding and responding to literacy activities progresses in multiple ways.

-- (1) First, the child shows increasing levels of engagement in English literacy activities such as story book reading and rhyming games.
-This interest in participating in English literacy activities is essential to the child's emerging literacy skills as well his or her future motivation to learn to read independently in English (Collins, 2005). - (2) The child uses his or her growing English oral language skills to demonstrate comprehension of the content of literacy activities.
-The child starts with relatively more passive activities such as attending to a storytelling or singing along with peers.
-This level of engagement tends to match the more limited receptive (ELD 1) and expressive (ELD 2) English language abilities of the child (see two preceding progressions).
-With time, the child then progresses to initiating literacy activities such as picking up a book to look at independently or bringing a favorite book to a peer or a teacher to be read to or pretend reading.
+- (1) First, the child shows increasing levels of engagement in literacy activities such as story-book reading and rhyming games in the home language.
+This interest in and attention to literacy activities can then be transferred to English literacy activities.
+Engagement and interest in literacy activities are essential to the child's emerging literacy skills as well as his or her future motivation to learn to read independently in English (Collins, 2005). - (2) The child uses his or her growing English oral language skills to demonstrate comprehension of the content of literacy activities.
+The child starts with relatively more passive activities, such as attending to a storytelling or singing along with peers.
+This level of engagement tends to match the more limited receptive (ELD 1) and expressive (ELD 2) English language abilities of the child (see the two preceding measures).
+With time, the child then progresses to initiating literacy activities, such as picking up a book to look at independently or bringing a favorite book to a peer or a teacher to be read to or to pretend reading.
 This level of engagement tends to match the emergent English language abilities of the child that allow understanding and enjoyment of a wide variety of English literacy activities.
 At a more advanced level, the child comments on a picture, a story, or a book; relates the content of a book to personal events; and re-creates a story through drawing and re-telling.
 This level of engagement tends to match the child's more advanced English abilities that allow the child to produce sentences and even narratives in English (Bohman et al., 2010).
 However, even at this stage, a child may produce shorter sentences than English-only peers produce, with some grammatical mistakes or code-switching between the child's two languages.
 Interest and engagement in literacy activities underlie a reciprocal relationship with long-term growth in English reading abilities: Engagement in literacy activities is necessary for growth in English language competencies and early literacy skills, which then fuel continued interest and participation in literacy activities.